In this article:

 Go back to your LawVu app and to “Users and Groups”.
 Add a user or a group and assign a role.

-Add users, select the required role and apply.
+Add a user or group, select the required role and apply.

 Please note how the role assignment changed for our assigned user.

-You can also change the role for an already existing user account under the app.
+You can also change the role for an already existing user account or group under the app.
 Go to “Users and Groups”.
-Tick the box next to user account and click on “Edit Assignment”
+Tick the box next to the user account and click on “Edit Assignment”

 Select the role as in the previous steps and assign to user.